jimpil/chime/README.md

 Returns a readable `core.async` channel that 'chimes' at every time in the `times` list.
 Unlike `jarohen/chime`, you're not allowed to pass in a `:ch` param, but you can pass a `:buffer` instead.
 Uses `chime-at` internally, so you can also pass `:error-handler`, and/or `:on-finished` callbacks.
-Closing the returned channel (gracefully) stops the schedule.
+Closing the returned read-channel (gracefully) stops the schedule, and closes the underlying write-channel (where the chime-fn writes).
+This means that no more writes will succeed (even if there is something already scheduled).

 ## Notes
 The project was forked in its `v0.3.2` state (actually a little later but not super important).

+## Requirements

+- Java 8 or above (for `java.time`)

 ## License